• October 1st, 2024: we are pleased to announce the release of our new Web server: FoldScript

 25 model files maximum can be uploaded.

-Figure 1bis Once all the files have been uploaded to the server (all progress bars colored green), click on the blue 'SUBMIT' button to launch the FoldScript analysis.
+Once all the files have been uploaded to the server (all progress bars colored green), click on the blue 'SUBMIT' button to launch the FoldScript analysis.

+The progress of the data analysis is displayed as shown in the figure opposite.
 This first run generally lasts less than 30 seconds.
 The calculation time may be longer in the presence of a huge number of intermolecular contacts and/or of large multimeric complexes.

 Stay on the page and wait, the results page will be displayed at the end of the process.